CNBC Europe: Rebroadcasts of CNBC U.S. and CNBC Asia

 In addition to its own programming, CNBC Europe also broadcasts almost all of the business day programming from CNBC U.S., and has done so since the start of 2016.
 Prior to this, CNBC Europe had aired considerably more locally produced programming and the full schedule had only been seen on Europe-wide bank holidays which were regular working days in the United States, and between Christmas and the new year when CNBC Europe produced less European programming.

-As of April 2025, Worldwide Exchange, Squawk on the Street, Money Movers, Fast Money Half Time Report, The Exchange, Power Lunch, Closing Bell and Fast Money are broadcast in their entirety.
+As of April 2025, Worldwide Exchange, Squawk on the Street, Fast Money Half Time Report, The Exchange, Power Lunch, Closing Bell and Fast Money are broadcast in their entirety.
 Squawk Box is also usually shown in full.
 However, on the day when CNBC Europe broadcasts its coverage of the monthly announcements of the UK and European Central Bank lender rates, only the first hour of Squawk Box is shown.
 Mad Money has yet to be seen on CNBC Europe.

 While the U.S. markets are open, the CNBC Europe Ticker is modified to carry U.S. share prices.
 A break filler, consisting of HotBoards (CNBC's custom stock price graphs) is often broadcast during U.S. programming, owing to the increased number of advertising breaks.
 In addition, for many years, during the evening a recorded Europe Update, a 90-second run down of the European closing prices, and for a time in 2013 this concept was extended into daytime when CNBC Europe broadcast brief European updates twice an hour when the network was broadcasting CNBC U.S.'s Squawk programmes.
 These segments were broadcast live and, as with the recorded evening updates, were inserted into commercial breaks.
 Europe Update has now been discontinued and has been replaced with an insert detailing current items on CNBC Europe's website.

 CNBC Europe broadcasts the entirety of CNBC Asia's output but this has only been the case since April 2025 and prior to this, only on Mondays was the entire day's output aired on CNBC Europe, and in the late 2000s, very little of CBBC Asia was seen as the channel had broadcast teleshopping and, latterly, poker programming overnight.
 During the period when poker was shown, CNBC Europe only broadcast the final hour (final two hours between April and October) of Asian programming, apart from late Sunday night/early Monday morning when the channel broadcast CNBC Asia's full morning line-up.
 In 2009, the majority of Asian programming was reinstated with NBC Europe joining CNBC Asia at midnight UK time, 1am CET.